derek-ye/escalating-esqueleto/README.md

   anotherTest [✘]
 ```

+### Hints

+There are hints for some of the exercises in the `hints/` directory, if you get stuck.

+You could also read these for additional commentary after completing an exercise.

 ### Poking around in the database

 Once setup is complete, you can check out the current state of the database with `psql`.
 This might be useful to write or validate raw SQL queries, but I encourage you to start thinking in esqueleto directly rather than always translating.